-At WHEB we have identified nine investment themes At the core of what it means to be an impact investor is that specifically target nine key social and environmental the concept of 'intentionality'.
-Specifically, when making challenges.
-For each, we have articulated the problem that an investment, the investor needs to intend for the our investments are helping to solve, as well as additional investment to contribute to positive impact.
-At WHEB, the detail on the specific mechanism by which they tackle the investment rationale and the investment decision itself problem.
-Together, these nine themes reflect the 'theory of need to be explicitly rooted in the positive impact that the change' that shows how the products and services sold by business delivers.
-We call this the 'enterprise impact' of the WHEB portfolio companies connect with the problems that investee company, and it needs to be a central part of the we are seeking to solve. investment case.
+At WHEB we have identified nine investment themes that specifically target nine key social and environmental challenges.
+For each, we have articulated the problem that our investments are helping to solve, as well as additional detail on the specific mechanism by which they tackle the problem.
+Together, these nine themes reflect the 'theory of change' that shows how the products and services sold by WHEB portfolio companies connect with the problems that we are seeking to solve.